 Thermal Imaging Cameras can, when used by a professional inspector assist in the detection of current Termite Activity within the structure.
 Termite workings generate heat, especially the nest and can readily be detected by a Thermal Imaging Camera.
-Our firm has located several nests within the walls of dwellings & most recently behind a tiled shower wall!
-This location, without the aid of the Thermal Imaging camera, would have been impossible to find!
+Our firm has located several nests within the walls of dwellings & most frequently behind tiled shower walls!
+Termite Nests in these locations, without the aid of the Thermal Imaging camera, may have been impossible to find!

 The higher the object’s temperature, the greater the IR radiation emitted.
 Infrared allows us to see what our eyes cannot.
 Infrared thermography cameras produce images of invisible infrared or “heat” radiation and provide precise non-contact temperature measurement capabilities.

 Most FLIR Systems thermal imaging cameras contain an uncooled Vanadium Oxide detector.
 Not only does this produce excellent quality thermal images, thermal imaging technology requires no additional lighting or illumination.